ShimantaMutsuddi/StarWars/README.md

 The StarWars - App was created using Kotlin, clean architecture, networking, local caching, threading, jetpack components, and lifecycle-aware components.

+## Build and Run
+- Clone the Repository.
+- Build and Run the Project.

 **App features:**
 - List of  characters
 - Detail of characters